-Social-emotional learning (SEL) is widely recognized as a foundation component in K-12 education.
+Social-emotional learning (SEL) is widely recognized as a foundational component of K-12 education.

 After first coining the term twenty-six years ago, the rapid rise of interest in (and varied implementation of) social-emotional learning over the past several years led the Collaborative for Academic, Social, and Emotional Learning (CASEL) – widely considered to be the authoritative source for SEL research, practice, and policy guidance – to release an update to their definition of social and emotional learning.